-For many years we have been working hard, in partnership with others, to develop vaccines against infectious diseases and to get them to those that need them.
+For many years GSK has been working hard, in partnership with others, to develop vaccines against infectious diseases and to get them to those that need them.
 This is making a difference.
 In the last 15 years, real progress has been made in reaching children in the poorest, most remote parts of the world with life-saving vaccines.

-For the rest of the world, our tiered pricing policy means that the price charged to a government for our vaccines reflects the wealth of that country and rewards governments that invest in vaccination.
+For the rest of the world, our well-established tiered pricing policy means that we ask countries to pay a fair price that reflects their income (GNI) and rewards governments that invest in vaccination.
 Put simply, poor countries pay less than wealthier countries for the same vaccine.

 Pneumococcal vaccine pricing: GSK reduces the price of Synflorix for Gavi, the Vaccine Alliance - 17 March 2016